Embrace the Cold Weather: It Helps You Burn Fat!

 Increasing pain tolerance

-We have 2 types of fat cells: white fat adipocyes which store calories and hang out around your waist, hips and butt; and brown adipose tissue (BAT) which are blessed with the superpower of burning up the white fat cells.
-Ironically, the fatter a person is the less brown fat they have, or the thinner they are the more they have.
+We have 2 types of fat cells: white fat adipocytes which store calories and hang out around your waist, hips and butt; and brown adipose tissue (BAT) which are blessed with the superpower of burning up the white fat cells.
+Ironically, the fatter a person is the less brown fat they have or the thinner they are the more they have.

 Adult humans don’t have a ton of brown adipocytes (newborns are flush with BAT).
-Some research has shown that through regular bouts of exposure to cold temperature it is possible to increase the effectiveness and number of these cells.
-Another way to increase BAT population is to get adequate amounts of rest (7-9 hrs per night).
+Some research has shown that through regular bouts of exposure to cold temperatures, it is possible to increase these cells' effectiveness and number.
+Another way to increase BAT population is to get adequate rest (7-9 hrs per night).
 Fat burning fat cells are also propagated by the release of melatonin – the sleep hormone.
 It is no coincidence hibernating animals like bears have a ton of BAT.
 Be like a bear and get your sleep.
-Many people have resorted to taking 5 minute cold showers or wearing ice pads to increase their fat burning potential.
+Many people have resorted to taking 5 minute cold showers or wearing ice pads to increase their fat-burning potential.
 Although this may work, it is way too extreme for most of us (let Tim Ferriss – “The 4 Hour” hero freeze his ass off).
-Take control of your natural fat burning potential with these tips:
+Take control of your natural fat-burning potential with these tips:

 Cold Weather Fat Burning Tips:

 1- Keep your bedroom cool.
 Studies suggest humans sleep better in a 65 degrees room that is very dark and quiet — which will also raise your human growth hormone output contributing to fat loss and lean muscle building.
 Turn off all electronics at least an hour before bed (artificial light interrupts melatonin production) and get to bed as early as you can.
 This will increase your BAT and help your burn more fat, not to mention eat less, reduce stress and improve your overall health.